pH-7/Flappy-Canary/README.md

-# Swift4, iOS FlappyBird App
+# Swift4, iOS FlappyBird Clone App

 ## Intro

-Another Flappy Bird like app.
+Another Flappy Bird like game.
 This iOS (iPhone) app is a simple **Flappy Bird** like, game, built with Swift 4  and Xcode 9.

 ## The Author